The Salt Box Review

 - Add the flour mixture into a large mixing bowl, whisk and mix well.
 Lightly coat the chicken pieces with the flour mixture using a kitchen tong, shake off excess.

-- Heat up a frying pan with 2 inches of rice bran oil, and pan fry the chicken pieces for 3 minutes on each side or until golden brown.
+- Heat up a frying pan with 2 inches of rice bran oil.
+Pan fry the chicken pieces for 3 minutes on each side or until golden brown.
 Pan fry the chicken pieces in 3 batches.
 Drain on kitchen paper towel before placing on a serving plate.

 - Serve with steamed rice.

-Disclaimer: The Salt Box. has sent me free samples of their products for me to try and write about my opinion.
+The Salt Box has sent me free samples of their products for me to try and write about my opinion.